 Personal Leaves allow students in good standing to plan ahead to take a break from their studies for one or two semesters to explore non-academic interests or attend to personal matters.
-To be eligible for a personal leave, students must successfully complete their academic work in the semester prior to the leave and must apply by June 1 (for the fall semester) or November 1 (for the spring semester).
+To be eligible for a personal leave, students must successfully complete their academic work in the semester prior to the leave and must apply by June 1 (for the fall semester) or Nov.
+1 (for the spring semester).

-No matter the length of time initially requested, students on personal leave confirm their plans each semester (by November 1 regarding plans for the spring and March 1 regarding plans for the fall) rather than filing a re-enrollment application.
+No matter the length of time initially requested, students on personal leave confirm their plans each semester (by Nov.
+1 regarding plans for the spring and March 1 regarding plans for the fall) rather than filing a re-enrollment application.
 Students returning from personal leave usually participate in room draw and preregister for classes.

 Before embarking on a leave, students with an F-1 visa must notify the Director of International Student and Scholar Services to update their immigration records and avoid compromising their eligibility to return to the U.S.